AaronMullan/diskard/README.md

 The deploy of this site is at: https://diskard.vercel.app/

 The Diskârd site is built with Next.js.
 It bears a resemblance to ridwell.com.
-The images for this site were made with DALL-E.
+Images by DALL-E.

 ## To run locally: